-The project aims to address the lack of integration of work across various different projects, programmes, and initiatives due to separate mandates and various institutions responsible for the rehabilitation of estuaries.
-In addition, interventions in these ecosystems need to be reported to Goal A of the post-2020 Global Biodiversity Framework (GBF) and will require guidance on reporting and integrating these across departments and sectors.
+The project aims to address the lack of integration of work across various projects, programmes, and initiatives due to separate mandates and various institutions responsible for the rehabilitation of estuaries.
+In addition, interventions in these ecosystems need to be reported to Global Biodiversity Framework (GBF) and will require guidance on reporting and integrating these across departments and sectors.
 It is for this reason that the DWS is developing Estuarine Rehabilitation Management Guidelines (RMGs) to address characteristics of watercourses, namely hydrology, geomorphology, water quality, habitat, and biota through a phased approach, namely; diagnostic, planning and assessment, setting of the rehabilitation objectives, execution, and monitoring phases.
 The following are key aspects covered to address the shortcomings of each characteristic of watercourses: